NXPPlugNTrust/nano-package/examples/se05x_eckey_session_provision/k64f/readme.rst

 To build with Platform SCP using MbedTLS, following macros must be set in Properties->Settings->Preprocessor.

-    WITH_PLATFORM_SCP03
+    - WITH_PLATFORM_SCP03

-    EX_SE05X_USE_MBEDTLS=1
+    - EX_SE05X_USE_MBEDTLS=1

 .. image:: mbedtls_macros.jpg
   :width: 400
   :alt: folder

+|

+To build with Platform SCP authentication, following macro must be added in Properties->Settings->Preprocessor

+    - WITH_ECKEY_SCP03_SESSION

+    - EX_SE05X_USE_MBEDTLS=1

-To build without Platform SCP, simply remove these 2 macros.
+To build without Platform SCP authentication, simply remove the respective macros.

 **Build and Debug**